q-scaerou/MD_MyWords/README.md

 # MD_MyWords
 Web app that aims to take, organize and store notes written in markdown (file.md).
-App written in Java.
-Most likely using Spring MVC.
+App written in Java with no help from a framework (old school Java EE)

 ## Application content
 - Text editor to write notes in Markdown